List of university a cappella groups in the United Kingdom: The Bristones/Top Note/The Tone Rangers (formerly known as TUBBS A Cappella)

-The University of Bristol Barbershop Singers was a society formed in 2007 at the University of Bristol from an earlier quartet.
+The University of Bristol Barbershop Singers were a society formed in 2007 at the University of Bristol from an earlier quartet.
 The society was started by Iain Hallam, who was musical director for most of the next ten years, and who went on to direct British mixed barbershop chorus champions Bristol A Cappella from their formation in 2013.
 There were three main unauditioned choruses (for upper, lower and mixed voices) and HotTUBBS (now the All Sharps), plus numerous quartets and smaller ensembles.
 Several member quartets have competed at national barbershop finals, with Park Street and Patchwork qualifying to represent the UK at international competitions.
 In 2014, Park Street became the National Barbershop Quartet Champions.
 Following their Edinburgh Fringe show 'Cheap Trills' in 2017, TUBBS A Cappella was rebranded as three new unauditioned groups: The Bristones (mixed voices), Top Note (upper voices) and The Tone Rangers (lower voices).